YourNiceCv

 Unless the job application explicitly strictly demands a Word document, always submit a PDF.
 Modern ATS platforms (like Workday, Greenhouse, and Lever) parse text-based PDFs perfectly.
 More importantly, a PDF guarantees that your formatting, fonts, and margins won't break or shift when the recruiter opens the file on a different operating system or device.

 However, there is a massive caveat: Your PDF must be text-based, not image-based.
-If you design your CV in Photoshop or Canva and export it as a flattened image PDF, the ATS will see a blank page.
+If you design your resume in Photoshop or Canva and export it as a flattened image PDF, the ATS will see a blank page.

 Pro Tip: The Text Selection Test